shoaibsajid1/Zeppelin/README.md

 ![Example Config](assets/dashboard.png)

+## NOTICE

+> **NOTICE: THE CONFIGS BELOW ARE UPDATED AS OF AUGUST 2021, THINGS MAY HAVE CHANGED SINCE AND SOME THINGS MIGHT BREAK, IF THAT IS THE CASE, CONSIDER THIS AS A REFERENCE AND NOT A PLUG AND PLAY SOLUTION.**

 ## CONFIG FOR NEW USERS

 > Note: This excludes Counters, companion_channels, persist, roles, self_grantable_roles, starboard & tags plugins as they are not often used by starters.
 But this should get you off to a good start with default settings on zep!